jasieksz/DAAGER/README.md

 *Compute modules* are implementations of various algorithms that can be run using AgE.

 Currently, AgE provides following modules:
 -  **Evolutionary Algorithms** – classical evolutionary algorithms implemented in streaming (data-flow) fashion.
 -  **Stream Agents** – multi-agent system based on streaming (data-flow) implementation.
    This also contains EMAS (Evolutionary Multi-Agent System) implementation.

-  Documentation for this module is available int `docs/user/stream-agents` directory and on <https://docs.age.agh.edu.pl/age3/user/stream-agents/>.
+   Documentation for this module is available in `docs/user/stream-agents` directory and on <https://docs.age.agh.edu.pl/age3/user/stream-agents/>.
 -  **LABS** (Low Autocorrelation Binary Sequences) – LABS-related operators for Stream Agents.

-  Documentation for this module is available int `docs/user/ogr-labs` directory and on <https://docs.age.agh.edu.pl/age3/user/ogr-labs/>.
+   Documentation for this module is available in `docs/user/ogr-labs` directory and on <https://docs.age.agh.edu.pl/age3/user/ogr-labs/>.
 -  **OGR** (Optimal Golomb Ruler) – OGR-related operators for Stream Agents.

-  Documentation for this module is available int `docs/user/ogr-labs` directory and on <https://docs.age.agh.edu.pl/age3/user/ogr-labs/>.
+   Documentation for this module is available in `docs/user/ogr-labs` directory and on <https://docs.age.agh.edu.pl/age3/user/ogr-labs/>.

 ## More documentation